 the jamiesons in derbyshire

-The Jamiesons cater for a different market to the Grettons.
-Serena explains, “We decided to try B&B five years ago.
-We were keen not to let it take over so we have a simple self-contained cottage in the garden which sleeps two.
-Guests make their own breakfast in their kitchen.”
+“We were keen not to let it take over, so we have a simple self-contained cottage in the garden which sleeps two.
+Guests make their own breakfast in their kitchen,” Serena explained.

 “I think B&B isn’t for everyone, though we have certainly got a lot out of it and it’s great to have the income.
-We do airb&b.com.”
+We do Airbnb.

-Serena continues: “We have met some nice people and it’s flattering when they come back.
-We don’t strive to be up market and we tend to concentrate on summer bookings.
-We want it to be a pleasure, not relentless, and the fact that our guests are separate from us helps a lot.”
+“We’ve met some nice people and it’s flattering when they come back, but we don’t strive to be up-market and we tend to concentrate on summer bookings.
+Ideally, we want it to be a pleasure, not relentless, and the fact that our guests are separate from us helps a lot,” she added.

 christina baxter in suffolk

-While Stephanie and Serena haven’t reached 65 yet, Christina Baxter is 70.
-She is a widow with grandchildren and loads of energy and decided in her late 60s to refurbish her 17th century thatched Mallary Cottage in the village of Bildeston, Suffolk.
+Christina Baxter, a widow with grandchildren and lots of energy, decided in her late 60s to refurbish her thatched, 17th Century Mallary Cottage in the village of Bildeston, Suffolk.

-She comments: “The cottage was so old and crumbly that I could only get insurance for the project if I was in residence throughout, which was pretty uncomfortable at times.”
+“The cottage was so old and crumbly that I could only get insurance for the project if I was in residence throughout, which was pretty uncomfortable at times,” she explained.

-The refurb led her to think about celebrating the cottage’s smart decorated rooms, and so why not B&B?
-So four years ago she opened ‘The B&B Retreat’, offering double rooms and en-suites.
-She says she appreciates the extra income but like the Jamiesons, she doesn’t rely on it.
+The refurb made her think about celebrating the cottage’s redecorated rooms.
+In 2012 she opened ‘The B&B Retreat’, offering double rooms and en-suites.
+She says she appreciates the extra money, but – like the Jamiesons – she doesn’t rely on it.

-This approach of using B&B income for treats and extras is good and the key to a relaxed approach, if you can afford it.
+Using B&B income for treats and extras is a nice, relaxed approach – if you can afford it.

-To Christina’s great satisfaction, Inn Style transformed her B&B administration.
-She concludes, “The internet makes things easier and manageable – especially when running the B&B.“
+“The internet makes things easier and manageable – especially when running the B&B,” she says.

 the mantons in dartmoor

-Last words go to a silver-haired B&B owner, a retired teacher, Janey Manton, with her husband David (four grown children), who enjoys having their guests and finds the money very welcome.
+Last words go to retired teacher Janey Manton and her husband David, who enjoy having their guests and find the extra money very welcome.

-Janey says: “Our location helped us get started.
-It’s good to have something to offer like Dartmoor in Devon, where we live.
-We are not far from the A30 so attract travellers wanting a pit stop on the way to Cornwall.
+“Our location helped us get started.
+It’s good to have something to offer, like Dartmoor in Devon, where we live.
+We’re not far from the A30 so attract travellers wanting a pit stop on the way to Cornwall,” Janey explained.

-She concludes: “If you have a bedroom en-suite or two, and preferably a nice house and garden, and feel you still have the energy at 50-60+, go for it!”
+“If you have a bedroom en-suite or two, and preferably a nice house and garden, and feel you still have the energy at 50-60+, go for it,” she advised.